Mikejo5000/vsts-docs-pr/docs/pipelines/targets/webapp-for-container.md

    Choose the **Configure container** setting and enter details of the container registry you are using:

    * For Azure Container Registry, select the registry, image, and tag.
-   * For Docker Hub, enter the image name and, optionally, the tag name.
+   * For Docker Hub, enter the image path and name and, optionally, the tag name.
+Example `<your Docker ID>/dotnetcoresample`
    * For a private registry type, enter image, server, and credential information.

 1. Set up continuous deployment to the Web App for Containers instance using the following instructions: